 5) Put It Behind You And Move Forward

-Expecting ourselves to adhere to a perfect diet and never make mistakes causes us MORE issues than if we just accept the fact that it won’t be perfect all of the time and that there will be times when we get off track.
+Expecting ourselves to adhere to a perfect diet and never make mistakes or indulge causes us MORE issues than if we accept the fact that it won’t be perfect all of the time and that there will be times when we get off track.

 Realistic expectations will allow you to recover quicker from a bad day or a bad weekend.